-Plasma and serum samples were collected, aliquoted, and stored at -70 °C until analysis.
-Levels of GIP, glucagon-like peptide-1 (GLP-1), pancreatic peptide (PP), amylin, and leptin were measured using EMD Millipore's MILLIPLEX® Human Metabolic Hormone Panel V3, which utilizes Luminex xMAP technology to simultaneously quantify these analytes in human serum, plasma, tissue lysates, and culture supernatants.
-Additionally, spexin and liver-expressed antimicrobial peptide 2 (LEAP2) were evaluated using ELISA kits from Abbexa Ltd. All samples were analyzed in duplicate within a single assay to minimize inter-assay variability, and the intra-assay coefficient of variation was maintained below 10% to ensure precision.
-We purchased only seven hormones (GLP-1, PYY, GIP, amylin, leptin, PP, and secretin) out of those available within the multiplex system.
-These were selected as the most relevant hormones of interest, and we reported only the hormones listed above that contributed to prediction in the model.
-Spexin and LEAP2 were evaluated using separate kits, as they were not available within the multiplex system.
+Plasma and serum samples were collected, aliquoted, and stored at -70°C until analysis.
+Levels of GIP, glucagon-like peptide-1 (GLP-1), Pancreatic Peptide (PP), amylin, and leptin were measured using EMD Millipore's MILLIPLEX® Human Metabolic Hormone Panel V3, which utilizes Luminex xMAP technology to simultaneously quantify these analytes in human serum, plasma, tissue lysates, and culture supernatants.
+Additionally, spexin and Liver Expressed Antimicrobial Peptide 2 (LEAP2) were evaluated using ELISA kits from Abbexa Ltd. All samples were analyzed in duplicate within a single assay to minimize inter-assay variability, and the intra-assay coefficient of variation was maintained below 10% to ensure precision.
+We only purchased seven hormones (GLP-1, PYY, GIP, amylin, leptin, PP and secretin) out of the possible available within the multiplex system.
+The latter were chosen as the most relevant hormones of interest and we only reported hormones above which contributed to prediction in the model.
+Spexin and LEAP2 were separate kits not available within the multiplex system.